Kotlin/KEEP/proposals/KEEP-0406-nested-typealias.md

 ## Proposed solution

-We need to care about two separate axes for nested type aliases.
+We need to care about two separate axes for nested and local type aliases.

 - **Visibility**: we should guarantee that type aliases do not expose types to a broader scope than originally intended.
 - **Capturing**: we should guarantee that type parameters of the enclosing type never leak, even when they are implicitly referenced.

-As a general _design principle_, nested type aliases should behave similarly to nested classes.
-This principle also allows freely exchanging classsifiers and type aliases in the source code, a helpful property for refactoring and library evolution.
+As a general _design principle_, nested type aliases should behave similarly to nested classes, and local type aliases to local classes.
+This principle also allows freely exchanging classifiers and type aliases in the source code, a helpful property for refactoring and library evolution.

-**Rule 1 (nested type aliases are type aliases)**: nested type aliased must conform to the same [rules of non-nested type aliases](./KEEP-0004-type-aliases.md), including rules on well-formedness and recursion.
+**Rule 1 (nested and local type aliases are type aliases)**: nested and local type aliased must conform to the same [rules of non-nested type aliases](./KEEP-0004-type-aliases.md), including rules on well-formedness and recursion.

-**Rule 2 (scope)**: nested type aliases live in the same scope as nested classifiers.
+**Rule 2 (scope)**: **nested type aliases** live in the same scope as nested classifiers.

-- In particular, type aliases cannot be overriden in child classes.
+- In particular, type aliases cannot be overridden in child classes.
 Creating a new type alias with the same name as in a parent class merely _hides_ that from the parent.

-It is **not** allowed to define local type aliases, that is, to define them in bodies (including functions, properties, initializers, `init` blocks).
+**Local** type aliases are those defined in bodies (including functions, properties, initializers, `init` blocks).

-**Rule 3 (visibility)**: the visibility of a type alias must be equal to or weaker than the visibility of every type present on its right-hand side.
+**Rule 3 (visibility)**: the visibility of a nested type alias must be equal to or weaker than the visibility of every type present on its right-hand side.
 Type parameters mentioned in the right-hand side should not be accounted.

 ```kotlin
 class Service {